File System Visualizer

 In both of these modes, a standard 2D file tree is displayed on the left of the window.
 The mouse can be used to rotate the 3D representation of the file system, and an "Eagle Eye" function shows the representation from an overhead view.
 File System Visualizer is also capable of manipulating the files and directories it displays.

+In popular culture

+The 1993 film Jurassic Park has a scene that prominently features SGI's fsn, the original version of the utility that fsv clones.